garyGitgit/garyGitgit.github.io/_projects/(11) system on chip.md

 <p>
 The goal of this project was for AMBA Bus verification for Exynos design.<br/>
 <br/>
 My role was <b>to find out RTL bugs in APB and AHB</b>.
-APB, an AMBA Peripheral Bus, is widely used to communicate between CPU and peripherals such as UART, etc with low cost and low performance.
+APB, an AMBA Peripheral Bus, is widely used to communicate between CPU and peripherals such as UART with low cost and low performance.
 AHB ,Advanced High Performance Bus, is mostly used for a high throughput and high performance such as data bus.
-I generated multiple testcases, including SFR test and burst tests with <b>System Verilog and IWB</b> and found out RTL bugs. <br/>
+I generated multiple testcases, including SFR test and burst tests with <b>System Verilog and IWB</b>.<br/>
 <br/>
 I also automated bus verification workflow in <b>Python</b>.
 </p>

 <figure class="image">
     <img src="https://img1.daumcdn.net/thumb/R720x0.q80/?scode=mtistory2&fname=http%3A%2F%2Fcfile23.uf.tistory.com%2Fimage%2F143F30124B233B1C6D395D" alt="drawing" style="width:500px;"/>
-    <figcaption class="image-caption">[AMBA Bus Protocol (ARM official guide)]</figcaption>
+    <figcaption class="image-caption"><i>AMBA Bus Protocol - ARM official web</i></figcaption>
 </figure>

 <h4>Skills</h4>